algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 #### B. Data Push

-In Firebase (specifically Cloud Firestore), you can **modify / add** elements to the database by:
+In Firebase (specifically Cloud Firestore), you can **modify/add** elements to the database by:

 - Creating a new document in a collection or updating an existing document.
 This is done by making a **POST or PATCH HTTP** request to Firebase’s REST endpoint, depending on whether you're creating or updating.

 ##### B.1.
 How This Maps in Bubble

-You can set, using the **API Connector plugin**, the api connexion between **bubble and firebase**.
-The API is integrated following these paterns:
+You can set, using the **API Connector plugin**, the api connection between **Bubble and Firebase**.
+The API is integrated following these patterns:

 Method: ```GET```